Mincheol2/t3VAE/synthetic_data_current/README.md

 One can modify **univariate_run.py** to work with other settings.

-##  MMD test
+###  MMD test

-Once the above training is done, one can do the MMD test by using the following command with the same arguments:
+Once the above training is done, use the following command to do the MMD test:

 ```
 python3 univariate_test.py  --dirname [directory name]